aptdnfapt/opencode-parallel-agents/README.md

 ## Usage
 To use this, you need to restart opencode if you haven't already and then run the slash command with a prompt such as:
 ```
-/multi we are facing x issue can you check whats wrong?
+/multi @glm @deepseek @qwen we are facing x issue can you check whats wrong?
 ```

+**Important:** You must mention the agent names in your initial prompt using `@` signs.
+The multi-agent command will run only the agents you specify in parallel, allowing you to leverage multiple model perspectives simultaneously for more comprehensive analysis and better solutions.

 ### Delegating Tasks to Sub-Agents
 You can also give tasks directly to sub-agents when: